icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09_instruments.md

 - Jones, Alun R., and Lewis, William: Recommended Values of Meteorological Factors to be Considered in the Design of Aircraft Ice-Prevention Equipment.
 NACA-TN-1855, 1949. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930082528)
 - Langmuir, Irving, and Blodgett, Katherine B.: A Mathematical Investigation of Water Droplet Trajectories.
 General Electric Co.
 Rep., 1943.
 (Also available as Army Air Forces Tech.
 Rep. No. 5418 and as Dept. of Commerce Pub.
 PB No. 27565.)
 - Vonnegut, B., Cunningham, R. M., and Katz, R. E.: Instruments for Measuring Atmospheric Factors Related to Ice Formation on Airplanes.
 De-Icing Res.
 Lab., Dept. Meteorology, M.I.T., April 1946.
 - Katz, R.E., and Cunningham, R.M.: Instruments for Measuring Atmospheric Factors Related to Ice Formation on Airplanes- II, Aircraft Icing Instruments M.I.T.
 Icing Research Laboratory Report.
 Contract No. W-33-038-ac-14165.
-Mar.1948.
+Mar.
+1948.
 - Schaefer, Vincent J.: The Liquid Water Content of Summer Clouds on the Summit of Mt.
 Washington.
 General Electric Research Laboratory Report.
 Contract W-33-038-ac-9151.
 Apr.
 1946.
 - Falconer, R. E., and Schaefer, V. J, : A New Plane Model Cloud Meter.
 General Electric Research Laboratory Occasional Report No. 2, Project Cirrus.
 Contract No. W-3&03pSC-32427.May 15, 1948.
 - Malcus, Willem V. R., Bishop, Richard H., and Briggs, Robert O.: Analysis and Preliminary Design of an Optical Instrument for the Measurement of Drop Size and Free-Water Content of Clouds.
 NACA-TN-1622, 1948. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930082284)